figure0/sublime-plugin/README.md

   ![deepcode panel](images/panel.png)

  ####  Actions from Results Panel:
-   1. See Results In Dashboard (opens your analysis results in your default browser where you can also see example fixes)
+   1. See Results In Dashboard (opens the analysis results in the default browser where we also provide example fixes)
-   2. Ignore for Line and Ignore for file (adds ignore comment)
+   2. _Ignore for Line_ and _Ignore for file_ (adds ignore comment)
    3. Go to File (focuses the line with the issue in the specific file)

 ## Settings